Kaarel Orviku

 Kaarel Orviku (15 July 1935 in Tartu – 24 July 2021) was an Estonian geologist (marine geologist) and nature photographer.
 His scientific activity is mainly related to the coasts of Estonia.
+His father was geologist Karl Orviku.

 In 1959 he graduated from Tartu State University.
-Since 1959 he was teaching at Tallinn University, earlier he taught at Tallinn University of Technology.
+And Since 1959 he was teaching at Tallinn University, but prior he taught at Tallinn University of Technology.

-1993–2009 he worked at AS Merin which dealt with questions with coastal areas and environmental assessment.
+From 1993–2009 he worked at AS Merin which dealt with questions with coastal areas and environmental assessment.

-His father was geologist Karl Orviku.